10 Common SEO Mistakes That Kill Your Rankings

 Fix it: Run a crawl with Screaming Frog or check Google Search Console for indexing issues.
 Look for pages that should be indexed but aren't.
 Make sure your sitemap is current and submitted.

-4. Building Bad Backlinks
+4. Building bad backlinks

 The irony?
 Building spammy links is often more expensive than doing it right.
 You're paying for something that hurts you.